Robbie McIntosh (drummer): Personal life

+Death

 McIntosh died of an accidental heroin overdose at a party following a concert at the Troubadour in Los Angeles.
 According to a contemporary report in Time, McIntosh and fellow band member Alan Gorrie took what they thought was cocaine, but was in fact heroin laced with morphine.
 Gorrie was saved by the intervention of fellow party-goer Cher, who kept him conscious long enough to recover.
-The party host, 30-year-old millionaire Kenneth Moss, was subsequently indicted for murder by a grand jury.
+The party host, Kenneth Moss, a 30-year-old millionaire who founded the short-lived airline Freelandia, was subsequently indicted for murder by a grand jury.
 Moss pleaded guilty to involuntary manslaughter and was sentenced to 120 days in jail and four years' probation.

 McIntosh is buried in Barnhill Cemetery, Dundee.
-His replacement as drummer in the AWB was Steve Ferrone.
+His replacement as drummer in the AWB was Steve Ferrone, previously of Bloodstone, who had replaced McIntosh before in Brian Auger's Oblivion Express.

+In January 1975, the band played a benefit show for McIntosh's widow, Edith, at the Marquee Club in London.
+According to Edith, she was so traumatised by his death, she moved to Spain in order to immserse herself in a new culture and language, saying "I didn’t want to speak English again, I went to a country where I didn’t understand anyone, and no one understood me", but eventually moved back to Dundee.

+In 2024, Edith released the book Pick Up The Pieces, an autobiography about her grief and the celebration of McIntosh's life.